Today's Top Gainer

 (b) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit and loss of the company for that period;

 (c) The directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;

 (d) The directors had prepared the annual accounts on a going concern basis; and

-(e) The directors, in the case of a listed company, had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively.
+(e) The directors, had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively.

 (f) the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Ms. Urrshila Kerkar, Whole Time Director, was appointed for a period of 5 years with effect from August 31, 2012, in terms of shareholders approval obtained at the Seventy Second Annual General Meeting held on September 22, 2012 and accordingly her office term expiry on August 30, 2017.
 Your Board at its meeting held on May 29, 2017, in accordance with section 196, 203 and applicable provisions of the Companies Act 2013 and Schedule V thereto read with rules framed thereunder, re appointed Ms Urrshila Kerkar as the Whole Time Director of the Company with revised remuneration for a period of five consecutive years with effect from August 31, 2017 subject to approval of the Members of the Company at the ensuing Annual General Meeting.